d3/d3/index.markdown

     .style("background-color", "#000");
 {% endhighlight %}

+There are numerous reasons D3 focuses on manipulation existing representations, rather than introducing a new one.
+You have full access to the underlying browser's functionality; for example, you can create elements using D3, and then style them with external stylesheets.
+D3 is also easier to debug using the browser's built-in inspector: operations are applied immediately (such as within the scope of a call to the `style` operator), and the selection object is an array of nodes.
+If browser makers introduce new features to CSS tomorrow, you'll be able to use them in D3 immediately rather than waiting for a toolkit update.

+### Transitions

-Given D3's focus on manipulating documents—not just a one-time mapping of data to a static representation—it naturally includes support for smooth transitions.
-These are automatic interpolation of styles or attributes over time.
+Given D3's focus on manipulation—not just a one-time mapping of data to a static representation—it naturally includes support for smooth transitions.
+These are gradual interpolation of styles or attributes over time.
 Various easing functions are provided to vary tweening, such as "elastic", "cubic-in-out" and "linear".
+D3 knows how to interpolate basic types, such as numbers and numbers embedded within strings (font sizes, path data, *etc.*).
+You can provide your own interpolator to extend transitions to more complex properties, such as a backing data structure.

 Transitions are trivially created from selections via the `transition` operator.
 To fade the background of the page to black, say:

 {% highlight js linenos %}
 d3.select("body").transition()
     .style("background-color", "black");
 {% endhighlight %}

-Of course, if you want to use CSS3 transitions, you can use those too!
-D3 does not replace the browser's toolbox, but instead exposes it in a way that is easier to use.
-For example, a more complex resizing of circles in a symbol map can still be expressed succinctly:
+(Of course, if you want to use CSS3 transitions, you can use those too!
+D3 does not replace the browser's toolbox, but instead exposes it in a way that is easier to use.)
+A more complex resizing of circles in a symbol map can still be expressed succinctly:

 {% highlight js linenos %}
 d3.select("circle").transition()